 Hall of Fame

-Two former Lancaster County Sheriffs and one deputy sheriff have been honored by being inducted into the Nebraska Law Enforcement Hall of Fame.
-While the long history of the Lancaster County Sheriff’s Office is punctuated by many incidents of great drama and import, there can be little doubt that the three most significant incidents in the history of the office have revolved around these three men:
+The current Lancaster County Sheriff, Two former Lancaster County Sheriffs and one deputy sheriff have been honored by being inducted into the Nebraska Law Enforcement Hall of Fame.
+While the long history of the Lancaster County Sheriff’s Office is punctuated by many incidents of great drama and import, there can be little doubt that the four most significant incidents in the history of the office have revolved around these four men:

 - Sheriff Samuel M. Melick - the lynching of Luciano Padillo